drashland/deno-drash-realworld-example-app/README.md

 # ![Drash Example App](logo.png)

+___This respository is still very much under development.
+Things will change.
+Things will break.
+Please take caution when looking/using the code in this repository.__

 ### Drash codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld-example-apps) spec and API.

-This real world example application uses Deno, Drash, Vue, webpack, and docker-compose.
+This real world example application uses Deno, Drash, Vue, webpack, PostgreSQL, and docker-compose.

 Requires:
 * Deno v1.1.1